Updated: 15 May 2019

 #7 Largest natural flower garden (Miracle Garden)

 Open only during the winter months (November - April), Dubai Miracle Garden is a spectacular place to visit.
 With elaborate displays of flowers in different shapes, forms, and colours, this garden is located a bit far from the chaotic city and showcases over 45 million varieties of flowers.
 It has been known to hold several world records over the last few years, including the largest floral installation and the longest wall of flowers.
+With every year, the garden changes it's installations and targets to establish a new world record.
+In 2016, they displayed the world's largest plane flower installation, Airbus A380 and in 2018, they built the world's tallest version of the topiary art with a flower installation of Mickey Mouse.

 Click here for information on timings and tickets.